jetprobe/jetprobe-docs/content/docs/tasks/index.md

       file.usingFile[T](fn : File => T) : T
     }
 ```
-In the above example, the `doWith` function takes a configuration pertaining to a storage system, and takes another callback function to execute file based commands.
+In the above example, the `task` function takes the description and configuration pertaining to a storage system, and takes another callback function to execute file based commands.

 Here's another example for HDFS